Yellow 6829 metres, CR74.9/134

 Zebula Lodge is a Protea Hotel with a spa and adventure centre.
 It’s an excellent resort at which to relax and enjoy the tranquility of the bushveld, and popular as a conferencing and team-building venue.
 There are various accommodation options on the property, including lodges and suites close to the main resort building, rooms at the Waterberg Lodge in a quieter area, plus luxury homes to rent.

 Zebula has an outstanding wide and long range next to the clubhouse, with a short-game area.
 There’s a 5-hole mashie course for beginners and kids.
 And there’s a large central putting green in front of the clubhouse.
 Zebula has two PGA teachers.

 1/ There is an airstrip close to the main resort building for guests and home-owners who prefer to fly in.

-5/ Golf manager Chris Clayton, a PGA of SA professional, has an albatross two to his name on the par-5 18th hole, and an ace at 17.
+5/ Golf manager Chris Clayton, a PGA of SA professional who has worked at Zebula for 12 years, has an albatross two to his name on the par-5 18th hole, and aces at 8 & 17.

 61 by Darren Fichardt, 2015 Vodacom Origins Final